NEW bus station plans for Accrington have moved a step closer after council bosses approved recommendations to buy land for the development.

 Coun Driver also said a Side Roads Order could be made to enable the council to change the traffic on the roads once the bus station in Crawshaw Street is approved and built.

-A number of sites in Accrington town centre have been considered but following a review, Lancashire County Council has said that Crawshaw Street car park, owned by Hyndburn Council, is the preferred location.
+A number of sites in Accrington town centre have been considered but following a review, Lancashire County Council has said that Crawshaw Street car park, owned by Hyndburn Council, is the

 The new Accrington bus station is being created as part of the Pennine Reach bus scheme.